edoardoperon/CRM/README.md

 (d) Calculate revenue per year

+Here we have the sum of the unpacked revenue by individual year.

 | amount | year |
 | ----------- | ----------- |
 | 1666 | 2021 |
 | 2756 | 2020 |

 (e) Calculate the revenue per single month

+Here we have the sum of the unpacked revenue by individual month.

 |amount|year|
 | ----------- | ----------- |